awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 ### Invalidating Objects Using the CloudFront Console<a name="invalidating-objects-console"></a>

-To invalidate objects using the CloudFront console, do the following procedure\.
+To invalidate objects using the CloudFront console, do the following procedure\.<a name="invalidating-objects-console-procedure"></a>

 **To invalidate objects using the CloudFront console**